theolivenbaum/resin/README.md

 # &#9084; Resin Extensible Search Engine

-Resin is a document database that's been coupled with a search index, but not just any index, this index, can represent any vector space no matter how thick or wide as long as it's a `Sir.IModel`, meaning, you can use it to analyze term based spaces as well as semantic ones.

-Ok, almost any index.
+Resin is a document database that's been coupled with a search index, but not just any index, this index, can represent any vector space no matter how thick or wide as long as it's a `Sir.IModel`, meaning, you can use it to analyze term based spaces as well as semantic ones, so, almost any index.

 ## Pluggable, searchable vector spaces